310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% bubble Shinobu %}
 But, you know… Although we were unable to follow through our original plan, since an actual delinquent appeared…

-In the end, we still got to save a frail transfer student-dono from delinquents.
+In the end, we were still able to save a frail transfer student-dono from delinquents.

 In a way, something good came from an unfortunate incident.
 We even managed to get more people to come to our hero show, and now we have a full crowd.
 {% endbubble %}